Dodecamethylcyclohexasilane

 Dodecamethylcyclohexasilane is the organosilicon compound with the formula Si6(CH3)12.
 It is one of the more readily prepared and easily handled polysilanes.
-Dodecamethylcyclohexasilane is produced by reduction of dimethyldichlorosilane with sodium-potassium alloy:
+Dodecamethylcyclohexasilane is produced by reduction of dimethyldichlorosilane with sodium–potassium alloy:

-where M is Na or K. The reaction also produces polydimethylsilane and decamethylpentasilane.
+where M is Na or K. The reaction also produces a polymer poly(dimethylsilylene) [\sSi(CH3)2\s]_{n}| and a cyclic compound decamethylcyclopentasilane Si5(CH3)10.

-The chair conformer was confirmed by X-ray crystallography.
+The chair conformer of dodecamethylcyclohexasilane was confirmed by X-ray crystallography.

 Reactions

 Dodecamethylcyclohexasilane reacts with potassium tert-butoxide to give the potassium derivative: